a-lurker/a-lurker.github.io/docs/luup-engine.md

 ```

 Deleting variables:

 It's not uncommon to accidentally create unwanted variables when say developing a new plugin.
 Other than taking up some memory, they do no harm.
 Using `variable_set` to save a `nil` is claimed to work in Vera but doesn't in openLuup.
 There are two ways to fix your OCD:
 - Use the delete button beside the variable in the devices `Variables` tab in AltUI.
 - The hard & risky way: Backup the `user_data.json` file.
 Unzip the file and edit very carefully.
-Rezip and restart the Luup engine.
+Rezip and restart the Luup Engine.

 ### variable_watch
 variable_watch (function_name, service, variable_name, device)